soft-shelled-turtle/Blooket-hacks/README.md

 # Blooket-hacks
 Please do NOT distribute my code as yours.
 Some hacks for Blooket and enjoy.
-Not held accontable for any consequences or bans.
+NOT held accontable for any consequences or bans.